jack-jiang1111/Teleswap-On-Sui/README.md

 Other TODOs:
--- Need to update deploy script due to directory messed up (will do after all the contracts done) -- Telebtc test rewrite due to telebtc restructure (will do after locker contract) -- "swap and burn" in burn router will be finished after the exchange contract -- Error code re orgnize
+-- Need to update deploy script due to directory messed up (will do after all the contracts done) -- Telebtc test rewrite due to telebtc restructure (will do after locker contract) -- "swap and burn" test
+-- Error code re orgnize
 -- safe math rescan all files
 -- reentrancy issue rescan